Yomna18/WAGBA-food-delivery-mobile-app/README.md

 campus.
 Customers who need a delivery at 12:00 noon must place an order before 10:00 am.
 Customers who need a delivery at 3:00 pm must order before 1:00 pm.
 App Description:
-In this project, I developed a food delivery App.
-The minimum app requirements are:
 - login page with sign up option using firebase authenticate.
 There should be a test account credentials with login information submitted with the app for testing
 - List of available restaurants that contains at least 10 restaurants.
 The list should be